List of content you will read in this article:

 To get any website onto the internet and available to web page visitors, you need hosting - that is, a web server to send your website’s details, files, and scripts to anyone who wants to see it.

 There are millions of server computers distributed worldwide in various sizes, shapes, and configurations.
-There are many different kinds and setups of web servers that allow them to host anywhere from one to several thousand websites all at the same time.
-In the past few years, hosting providers have been investing in new technologies that allow faster connections, higher bandwidth, and better website hosting reliability.
-Two such methods are VPS and AWS, or more specifically, Virtual Private Servers and Virtual Private Clouds.
+There are many different kinds and setups of web servers that allow them to host anywhere from one to several thousand websites simultaneously.
+In the past few years, hosting providers have invested in new technologies allowing faster connections, higher bandwidth, and better website hosting reliability.
+Two such methods are VPS and AWS, specifically Virtual Private Servers and Virtual Private Clouds.

 A virtual private server provides a way for you to operate a computer that functions and works just like a unique, individual server machine while being merely a single part - or “slot” - of a much larger computer.

 Conventional website hosting, where you share a web server’s resources, computer power, and unique address with hundreds of other websites, is not sufficient for many people and businesses.
 Especially those who want to run large websites that demand a lot of processing power and Random Access Memory (i.e., RAM) or require specific configuration setups for their servers.